Genomon-Project/paplot-doc/howto_mat.rst

 1. Axis-X sort
 ---------------

-横軸の並び順を変更します。
+Change the order of the horizontal axis.

- - None ... ソートしない
+ - None ...
+Default ordering
- - ASC ... 昇順
+ - ASC ...
+Ascending ordering
- - DESC ... 降順
+ - DESC ...
+Descending ordering

-以下の要素でソートでき、ソート条件を複数指定することが可能です。
+It can sort by the following elements (allowing for multiple key ordering):

 :Sample ID:
-  | サンプルの名前順
+  | Sort by the name of samples

 :Mutation number:
-  | サンプルごとの変異数
+  | Number of mutations per sample

 :Genes:
-  | 遺伝子ごとの変異数。ASC/DESC どちらかを選択したのち、横のリストボックスから遺伝子名を選択し、[Add sort key] ボタンをクリックしてください。
+  | Number of mutations per gene.
+After selecting either ASC/DESC, select the Gene name from the list box next to it and click the [add sort key] button.

 :Automatic Gantt-chart:
-  | 自動的にGantt-chartを作成します。
-  | と、いっても技術者におなじみのガントチャートではありません。次で説明します。
-  | 使用する遺伝子の数を横のエディットボックスに入力したのち、[Gantt-chart] ボタンをクリックしてください。
+  | We will create a Gantt chart automatically.
+Enter the number of genes to use in the horizontal edit box and click the [Gantt-chart] button.

 **Gantt-chart**

-| 縦軸を遺伝子 (Gene) の変異数の多い順に並べ、横軸をその遺伝子の変異を持っているかどうかで並び替えます。
-| まず、先頭の遺伝子から並べ、指定された遺伝子の数だけ繰り返します。
-| 検出された遺伝子の数だけ繰り返すのが理想ですが、処理が重くなるため、関心のある遺伝子までに絞ったほうが処理が早くなります。
+| First sort the genes according to the descending number of mutations.
+| Then divide the samples into two groups according the mutation status of the first gene, and place the group with the mutation to the left and the other group to the right.
+| Repeat this procedure for the second one, third one, ...
+| It is ideal to repeat as many times as the number of detected genes, but as processing becomes heavier, processing will be faster if you narrow down to the gene of interest.

 .. image:: image/mut_operation3.PNG
   :scale: 100%